Statistical inference of convex order by Wasserstein projection: Preliminaries

 \begin{remark} We emphasize that the characterization and the uniqueness of backward projected measure $\overline{\mu}$ does not require the absolute continuity of $\mu$; while to discuss a unique forward projection $\overline{\nu}$, it requires the absolute continuity of $\nu$.
 This is because, intuitively, the singularity of $\mu$ can be preserved via the backward projection map $\mu \mapsto \overline{\mu}$.
 But the forward projection map $\nu \mapsto \overline{\nu}$ needs $\overline{\nu}$ less singular than $\nu$: it hinders the existence of a transport map.
 In fact, the existence of a transport map in the backward projection is crucially used in Theorem~\ref{thm : computing projection of mu_n}. \end{remark}

-The next theorem is \emph{backward-forward swap} lemma \cite[Theorem 8.3]{yh_yl_stochastic_order} which states that the backward and forward convex order projection costs are equal.
+The next theorem is \emph{backward-forward swap} property which is first proved by using primal formulation in \cite[Corollary 4.4]{Alfonsi_2020}, and also obtained by duality in \cite[Theorem 8.3]{yh_yl_stochastic_order}.
+The property states that the backward and forward convex order projection costs are equal.
 This is not trivial because the backward and forward convex order cones possess distinct geometric properties: the backward cone is geodesically convex though the forward one is not.
 We refer \cite[Section 8.1]{yh_yl_stochastic_order} to readers in which examples are provided.
 In particular, it is one of the key properties for this work especially in Section~\ref{sec:stability}.

-\begin{theorem}\cite[Theorem 8.3]{yh_yl_stochastic_order} For any $\mu, \nu \in \mathcal{P}_2(\mathbb{R}^d)$, it holds that
+\begin{theorem}{\cite[Corollary 4.4]{Alfonsi_2020}\cite[Theorem 8.3]{yh_yl_stochastic_order}} For any $\mu, \nu \in \mathcal{P}_2(\mathbb{R}^d)$, it holds that

 \end{theorem}